The current african underdevelopment is a historical phenomenon. Justify.

 • Low life expectancy and

-Therefore the African current underdevelopent should be traced as far back as from the 15th century when the outsiders started to cross the oceans while Africa was still unprepared for it.
+Therefore African current underdevelopent should be traced as far back as from the 15th century when the outsiders started to cross the seas, while Africa was still unprepared for it.

 The following is a historical chronology on the African underdevelopent;